abhiram-karanth-core/bedrockdb/README.md

 # BedrockDB

-A persistent key-value storage engine written in Go, built on an LSM-tree architecture.
-BedrockDB implements the core storage stack from scratch: write-ahead log, memtable, and SSTable — with no external storage dependencies.
+BedrockDB is an embedded key-value storage engine built from scratch — write-ahead log with group commit, a sorted memtable, and immutable SSTables with bloom-filtered point lookups backed by a pread-based LRU block cache.
+No external storage dependencies.

 ---